kjantzer/backbone-child-collection/README.md

 	id: 1,
 	name: 'My Company',

-	// this conflicts with the child collection key, so will be used by the collection
+	// this conflicts with the child collection key,
+	// so will be used as model data when initializing the collection
 	employees: [
 		{name: 'Bob'},
 		{name: 'Jill'}